daattali/beautiful-jekyll/_drafts/nakivo-v10.5-brings-vmware-monitoring-and-anti-ransomware-resilience.md

 Ransomware have been a rising threat for IT professionals over the last few years with ever more sophisticated attacks.
 I already covered the topic lately with [vSphere environments in the Ransomware landscape](https://www.vxav.fr/2021-09-29-vsphere-environments-in-the-ransomware-landscape/) and [How NAKIVO Backup & Replication can help you with Ransomware](https://www.vxav.fr/2021-11-15-how-nakivo-backup-replication-can-help-you-with-ransomware/).

 While the crux of a ransomware attack is to encrypt the victim's data, attackers are also targeting backup solutions since this is essentially the only way to recover from a Ransomware attack and avoid paying the ransom.
+In order to prevent the encryption of backups, Software vendors include repository immutability, meaning the data cannot be altered in any way.

+Nakivo Backup and Replication delivers the **Hardened Virtual Appliance** that allows you to create immutable backups in Backup Repositories deployed as part of a virtual appliance.
+The immutability cannot be unset by any user or process.
+This provides an additional level of security for your backups.

 ### Additional improvements in Nakivo Backup & Replication v10.5